Rationally connected threefolds with nef and bad anticanonical divisor: Introduction

-where $\mathcal{I}_Z$ is the ideal sheaf of $c_2(\mathcal{E})$ points on $Y$. \item $X=Bl_p(Y)$ is the blow-up in a point $p$ of a smooth almost del Pezzo threefold $Y$ of degree $1$ such that $p$ is not the base point of $|-\frac{1}{2}K_Y|$. \end{enumerate} \end{thm} For the case $(3)$ of the theorem above, this kind of varieties also appear in \cite[Sect.~2]{MR3510909} where an explicit and pathological example is constructed.
+Conversely, let $X$ be a variety that appears in one of the above cases with respectively the following conditions: \begin{enumerate}[label=\normalfont(\arabic*')] \item $X\in|\mathcal{O}_{\mathbb{P}(\mathcal{E})}(2)+4F|$ is a very general member; \item the finite set $Z$ of $c_2(\mathcal{E})$ points are in sufficiently general position on $Y$; \item the blown up point $p\in Y$ is sufficiently general. \end{enumerate} Then $-K_X$ nef, not semi-ample and $-K_X\sim 2D$ where $D$ is a Cartier divisor. \end{thm} The class of varieties in case $(3)$ of the above theorem also appeared in \cite[Section 2]{MR3510909} where an explicit and pathological example is constructed.
 For a complete classification list of smooth almost del Pezzo threefolds of degree $1$, we refer to \cite{MR2427467}.
 Hence the smooth threefolds with nef and not semi-ample anticanonical divisor whose base locus has no divisorial part are completely classified.

 The second part of the paper (Section \ref{4}) deals with the case when the base locus has a divisorial part.
 It turns out, that after a sequence of flops, one can assume that the mobile part is always nef.
-We will exclude the case when the mobile part has base locus of codimension $2$ and show the following: \begin{thm} Let $X$ be a smooth projective rationally connected threefold $X$ with $-K_X$ nef, $n(-K_X)=3$, $\nu(-K_X)=2$.
+We will show that the mobile part does not have base locus of codimension $2$ and to be more precise: \begin{thm} Let $X$ be a smooth projective rationally connected threefold $X$ with $-K_X$ nef, $n(-K_X)=3$, $\nu(-K_X)=2$.
 Suppose that the anticanonical system has non-empty fixed part.
-Then there exists a finite sequence of flops $\psi:X\dashrightarrow X'$ such that the following holds: \begin{itemize} \item $X'$ is smooth, \item $-K_{X'}$ is nef, \item the mobile part $|B'|$ of $|-K_{X'}|$ is nef. \end{itemize} In this case, $B'^2=0$ and $|B'|$ is base-point-free.
-It induces a fibration $f:X'\to\mathbb{P}^1$. \end{thm}
+Then there exists a finite sequence of flops $\psi\colon X\dashrightarrow X'$ such that the following holds: \begin{itemize} \item $X'$ is smooth, \item $-K_{X'}$ is nef, \item the mobile part $|B'|$ of $|-K_{X'}|$ is nef. \end{itemize} In this case, $B'^2=0$ and $|B'|$ is base-point-free.
+It induces a fibration $f\colon X'\to\mathbb{P}^1$. \end{thm}